Credit: @seminaryhillny on Instagram

 Ellicottville Brewing Company (Chautauqua-Allegheny)

-Based in the heart of Ellicottville, the Ellicottville Brewing Company has grown to three locations offering different experiences—with two more locations on the way!
+Based in the heart of Ellicottville, the Ellicottville Brewing Company has grown to four locations offering different experiences—with one more location on the way!
 Their incredible IPAs and fun, flavorful seasonal beers have made the brewer one of the most exciting in the state, and their Ellicottville, Bemus Point, and Fredonia brewpubs offer delicious food and drink amid gorgeous surroundings!

 Taste 1000 Islands (Thousand Islands-Seaway)